Huzuntu/DefineX-Bitirme-Project/README.md

 ## Testing the API with Swagger UI

-Once the application is running, you can access the Swagger UI at http://localhost:8086/swagger-ui.html to test all API endpoints interactively.
+Once the application is running, you can access the Swagger UI at http://localhost:8086/swagger-ui.html to test all API endpoints.

 ### API Categories